Andrew-code2020/ms3onlinecookbook/README.md

 -outcomes
  - performance was optimum

-outline of Testing
+Outline of Testing
-Name of Test - Testing Base html
+ -Name of Test - Testing Base html
 -test planning
   -remove landing page code from base template
   -ensure Temple Lean site opens on homepage and base template is not rendered directly anywhere on the site